This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 When re-potting the plant, it is best to moisten the soil first instead of watering it after re-potting.
 However, watering is essential to help the soil settle in and around the new pot if you are re-potting the plant using dry soil.

 Water the plant until water runs through the drainage holes at the bottom.
 Also, don’t let water remain sitting in the plant pot.
-Snake plants are used to dry environments, and it is always better to give the plant little water than risk overwatering it and killing it through root rot.
+Snake plants are used to dry environments, and giving the plant little water is always better than risk overwatering it and killing it through root rot.

 Whether you use moist potting or dry soil and water the plant later, you need to resist watering the plant again until the soil is parched.
 Depending on the environmental conditions, you might have to wait two or more weeks before giving your re-potted plant water.